About Strong Neighbourhoods

 In 2014, the Strong Neighbourhoods project team set out to learn from residents about neighbourhood life in Kelowna.
 Project staff designed an online survey and brought the survey to 24 community events throughout the city.

 More than 1,500 people attended the community engagement events and 290 conversations took place.
 Event facilitators captured what they heard from residents and analyzed the information/feedback they received.
 They noticed significant trends in what characteristics Kelowna residents value in our neighbourhoods and what drives attachment to where we live.

 A total of 639 surveys were completed.
 Although the data gathered through the survey is not statistically valid, survey respondents did represent a cross section of the community in age, gender, years lived in the community, renters and owners, and sectors of the community.

 Survey questions gauged levels and indicators that influence connection, engagement and attachment.

 - 73 per cent of respondents indicated their level of attachment as either moderately strong or strong

 - 82 per cent were satisfied with their level of interaction with their neighbours.

 Respondents tended to report lower levels of satisfaction with their level of interaction and reported lower levels of interdependency and participation in social gatherings if they:

-- Intended on moving in the next five years; and/or
+- Intended on moving in the next five years

-For those respondents who reported being dissatisfied with their level of interaction with neighbours, the top three things they indicated they would like to see enhanced in their neighbourhoods were:
+The top three things that respondents who reported being dissatisfied with their level of interaction would like to see enhanced in their neighbourhoods were: